December 1, 2010

 Pam spent the last twenty years of her life with Carl Doumani as her steady companion.
 She is survived by her stepchildren, Brenda, Lisa, Brigitta and Sonya Hunter, daughters of Ralph Edward Hunter, her first husband who pre-deceased her, and by the children of Carl Doumani: Lissa, Leslie, Kayne and Jared Doumani, and granddaughter Imogen.

 Pam’s service on the Board of Directors of the Oxbow School, which offers transformative experiences through creativity and the arts to middle school and high school students, brought together many of her primary interests: education, the arts, and advocacy.
 Pam established a scholarship fund in her name in order to make the opportunity available to those gifted young women who could not afford tuition.
-Those wishing to make donations in Pam's memory may send checks of any amount to: The Oxbow School Pamela Hunter Scholarship Fund, c/o Phoebe Brookbank, Development Department, The Oxbow School for Visual Arts, 440 Third Street, Napa CA 94558.
+Those wishing to make donations in Pam's memory may send checks of any amount to: The Pam Hunter Scholarship Fund, c/o Phoebe Brookbank, Development Department, The Oxbow School for Visual Arts, 440 Third Street, Napa CA 94558.

 A private memorial for family members will be hosted at the Hunter-Doumani home.
 A celebration of Pam’s life will be held in early June 2011.